lambrospetrou/lambrospetrou.github.io/src/_posts/2020-09-26-golang-v8-isolates.md

 description: "Use V8 isolates to execute JavaScript code efficiently using Go (Golang)."
 ---

-I am working on a side project similar to Leetcode/HackerRank (more on that on another article) where I have to execute some given JavaScript code against hundreds of inputs.
+I am working on a side project similar to Leetcode/HackerRank (more on that in another article) where I have to execute some given JavaScript code against hundreds of inputs.
 The first approach I thought was spawning a subprocess and executing `node -e "<code-to-evaluate>"` directly passing the script I want to run.
 This works fine and gets the job done in a low throughput scenario.

 However, I remembered that [Cloudflare Workers](https://workers.cloudflare.com/), Cloudflare's serverless offering, is using V8 Isolates to execute the submitted JavaScript code [[1](https://developers.cloudflare.com/workers/learning/how-workers-works#isolates)][[2](https://blog.cloudflare.com/cloud-computing-without-containers/)][[3](https://blog.cloudflare.com/mitigating-spectre-and-other-security-threats-the-cloudflare-workers-security-model/)].
 Therefore, I wanted to see how much faster that can be for my usecase.